-39-5 ipv6 source-guard attach-policy
+43-5 ipv6 source-guard attach-policy

 This command is used to apply IPv6 source guard on an interface.
-Use the no form of this command to remove this source guard from the interface.
+Use the no form of this command to remove the source guard from the interface.

-ipv6 source-guard attach-policy [POLICY-NAME]

-no ipv6 source-guard attach-policy
+ipv6 source-guard attach-policy [POLICY-NAME] no ipv6 source-guard attach-policy

-POLICY-NAME Specifies the name of the source guard policy.
+POLICY-NAME (Optional) Specifies the name of the source guard policy.